 When I cut into our big pumpkin to make a jack-o-lantern this year, the pumpkin smelled so good!
 It’s a funny thing about eating very strictly paleo: foods that used to smell great don’t anymore and foods that used to be sorta ordinary smell FANTASTIC!
 I resolved to eat that pumpkin in addition to the pie pumpkins I had already purchased.

 I wanted to try something savory with my new abundance of fresh pumpkin and I remembered a recipe posted on www.robbwolf.com for pumpkin chili.
 The recipe itself wasn’t that inspiring to me, but the idea was!
 One of the foods that I was very sad to see go when I fully adopted paleolithic nutrition was chili (especially as the weather gets cooler!).
 So my challenge was to create a chili, full of texture and with a flavor similar to my old tried and true recipe.
 This is what I created.
 It is a very flavorful, slightly sweet chili that is slightly reminiscent of a curry dish and tastes great on its own (even my husband didn’t reach for the grated cheese and sour cream!).
 It is packed full of nutrient rich, low carbohydrate veggies.
-You can use grass-fed ground beef for an even healthier meal.
-You should get 8-10 servings out of the pot.

 - 1 medium pie pumpkin, peeled and cut into 1/2″ cubes